Mullingar: Economy

 The town has a mix of local retailers and chain stores, and branches of the major banks.
 The town also has a credit union, Mullingar Credit Union (formerly known as St. Colman's House).

-A proposed development, named "Mullingar Central", was to have been located between Mount Street, the Railway station and Blackhall Street.
+A proposed development, named "Mullingar Central", was to have been located between Mount Street, the railway station and Blackhall Street.
 Planning permission was granted for retail, commercial and residential units.
 Phase 1, which included tax offices, library, civic offices and County Council buildings was officially opened on 11 June 2009.
 Phase 2, however, did not proceed.

-Mullingar contains several industrial estates including Lough Sheever Corporate Park and Clonmore Industrial Estate and Mullingar Business Park.
-The Industrial Development Authority (IDA) also has a business park in Marlinstown.
-As of 2015, only one plot on the site has been acquired by an employer, Patterson Pumps, which is constructing a new plant to which it intends to move its entire Irish operation from its current location, at Mullingar Business Park.
+Mullingar contains several industrial estates and business parks.
+As of 2015, only one plot on the Industrial Development Authority (IDA) business park in Marlinstown has been acquired by an employer, Patterson Pumps.
+At that time, the business was constructing a new plant to which it intended to move its Irish operation from its current location at Mullingar Business Park.
 Two of the town's manufacturing plants – Penn tennis balls and Tarkett – both closed in the early 2000s causing many job losses.
 Other local employers include the Midland Regional Hospital at Mullingar, P.E.M.
 Engineering, Trend Technologies, Taconic International, and Mullingar Pewter.

 The town is home to a €25m Lidl warehouse and distribution centre.

 Mullingar has a Chamber of Commerce which represents almost 200 businesses from varying commercial sectors.